wp-plugins/landing-pages-builder/readme.txt

 The [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button") plugin doesn't require a subscription and therefore doesn't have a trial.

-= Can I try out the Landing Pages Builder for free? =
+= Can I use the Landing Pages Builder for free? =

 Yes, you can try Social Campaigns completely free for the first 14 days.